-A celebration of life will take place on Saturday, July 15, 2023 at the Presbyterian Chapel of the Lakes in Angola, Indiana.
+A celebration of life will take place from 1-5 PM, Saturday, July 15, 2023, at the Presbyterian Chapel of the Lakes in Angola, Indiana.

 In lieu of flowers, the family requests that donations are made to the Bridges Scholarship fund through the Grapevine-Colleyville Education Foundation.